builder-rapidtools/rapidtools/products/eea-tool/README.md

 Economic Event Attestation (EEA) is a post-event evidence service.
 It records caller-supplied economic event data after an action has completed, normalises it deterministically, computes a cryptographic fingerprint, and returns an immutable attestation record with a timestamp and schema version.
 EEA does not initiate transactions, hold funds, identify users, reconcile accounts, evaluate legitimacy, or make decisions.
 It does not verify truth or correctness of the event; it preserves what was observed and submitted at a given time.
 EEA functions solely as audit-grade evidence infrastructure, providing reproducible, idempotent records suitable for compliance, reporting, and dispute resolution.

+**Note on immutability**: Records are stored with a TTL (default 30 days).
+"Immutable" means non-modifiable while retained; expired records are not retrievable and the storage slot may be reclaimed.

 ## API Reference

 **Base URL**: `https://eea-api.rapidtools.dev`